Use Your Football Knowledge To Pick Valuable Footballers

 To keep up to date on other improvements to the platform you can visit the 'what's new' page.

-For me though - although other options for making football-related profits are easy to find - Football Index's player trading platform does stand out as a low risk, entertaining way to make money from football knowledge, one that can give sustained interest over the course of a season, let you have an extra interest in the performance of favourite players, and potentially fill up your wallet to boot.
+There are a number of ways of making football related profits, with most being easy to find and try out.
+For me though, Football Index's footballer share trading platform does stand out as a low risk, entertaining way to make money from football knowledge, one that can give sustained interest over the course of a season, let you have an extra interest in the performance of favourite players, and potentially fill up your wallet to boot.